 His background is in finance – not the food industry.
-In fact, a running family joke is that when his mom asked him to put water on the stove for pasta, he grabbed the tea kettle.
+In fact, a running family joke is that when his mom asked him to put some water on the stove for pasta, he grabbed the tea kettle.

-Bagels were a staple in Brandwein’s life growing up and a big part of his routine while studying business at the University of Wisconsin-Madison.
+Bagels were a staple in Brandwein’s life growing up in a New York suburb, and then a regular part of his routine while studying business at the University of Wisconsin-Madison.

 So Brandwein decided to invest in his career and pursue an MBA.
-Serendipitously, while attending the wedding of friends who are UNC Kenan-Flagler alumni, Brandwein met Dave Hartzell, Steven D. Bell and Leonard W. Wood Distinguished Professor in Real Estate, who connected him with Jim Spaeth, executive director of the Leonard W. Wood Center for Real Estate Studies.
+Serendipitously, while attending the wedding of friends who are UNC Kenan-Flagler alumni, he met Dave Hartzell, Steven D. Bell and Leonard W. Wood Distinguished Professor in Real Estate, who connected him with Jim Spaeth, executive director of the Leonard W. Wood Center for Real Estate Studies.
 They were major influences in Brandwein’s decision to come to Chapel Hill.

 “I came to UNC Kenan-Flagler because I wanted to be in a college town with a tight community where I could meet and bond with people,” says Brandwein.
-“I intended to follow the real estate concentration, but I also was intrigued by the smorgasbord of choices that the School offers.”
+“I intended to follow the real estate concentration, but I also was intrigued by the smorgasbord of choices the School offers.”

 “Food is a great way to bring people together,” says Brandwein.
 “I want to put smiles on people’s faces and connect with people every day.”

-He is grateful for the opportunity to use his MBA classes as a laboratory for developing the business.
+He was grateful for the opportunity to use his MBA classes as a laboratory for developing the business.
 “Ted Zoller’s Entrepreneurship Lab class created a really nice, safe space where we could pull back the curtain and talk about what it’s like to create a business,” he says.